JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

     }
     ```

-2. In `androidApp/src/main/java`, create a new `MainViewModel` class in the project directory:
+2. In `androidApp/src/main/java`, create a new `MainViewModel` Kotlin class in the project directory:

     ```kotlin
     import androidx.lifecycle.ViewModel